English and Philosophy BA

 Course details

-A joint honours degree allows you to study the same core topics as students on each single honours course, but you'll take fewer optional and discovery modules so you can fit in both subjects.
+A joint honours degree allows you to study the same compulsory topics as students on each single honours course, but you'll take fewer optional modules, so you can fit in both subjects.
+It’s designed to give you a solid foundational compulsory in each subject with flexibility, through a wide and exciting range of optional and discovery modules, to shape your degree to your interests and ambitions.

-In the Philosophy half of your course, you'll spend your first year studying modules which will introduce you to key aspects of philosophy, from the nature of knowledge, the self, and ethics, to logical reasoning.
+In the philosophy half of your course, you'll spend your first year studying compulsory modules which will introduce you to key aspects of philosophy, from the nature of knowledge, the self, and ethics, to how to construct persuasive and coherent arguments.

-Over the next two years, you'll be able to focus on various areas of philosophy by choosing modules on topics such as the mind, knowledge, language, logic, ethics, political philosophy, feminist philosophy, continental philosophy, or aesthetics.
+Over the next two years, you'll be able to focus on various areas of philosophy by choosing modules on topics such as the mind, knowledge, language, ethics, political philosophy, the nature of the self, feminist philosophy, applied ethics, or aesthetics.

-In English, the modules will help you explore rich and diverse literary texts across different genres, historical periods, places and cultures.
-We will consider how and why these texts are produced, read, and understood, the societal contexts that shape them, their creativity and power.
+In English, compulsory modules will help you explore rich and diverse literary texts across different genres (poetry, prose and drama), historical periods, places and cultures.
+You’ll consider how and why these texts are produced, read, and understood, the societal contexts that shape them, their creativity and power.

 Year 1 compulsory modules